Diamondbacks vs. Phillies Player Props Betting Odds

 Gurriel Stats

-- Gurriel has 52 hits with 13 doubles, a triple, eight home runs, 13 walks and 27 RBI.
-He's also stolen one base.
+- Gurriel has recorded 53 hits with 14 doubles, a triple, eight home runs and 13 walks.
+He has driven in 27 runs with one stolen base.

-- Gurriel will look for his 13th straight game with a hit in this contest.
-In his last 10 games he is hitting .366 with five doubles, three home runs, two walks and eight RBI.
+- Gurriel will look for his 14th straight game with a hit in this contest.
+During his last 10 outings he is hitting .357 with five doubles, three home runs, two walks and eight RBI.

 Gurriel Recent Games